HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/DB2DatabasePerformance.md

 ## Introduction

-If the portal database on HCL Digital Experience becomes huge it might be possible that some sql-queries taking more time to complete, which then ends up in hanging threads like:
+If the portal database on HCL Digital Experience becomes very large it might be possible that some sql-queries take more time to complete, which can result in hanging threads like:

 ```log
 [Timestamp] 0000005c TimeoutManage I CWWTR0124I: When the timeout occurred the thread with which the transaction is, or was most recently, associated was Thread[WebContainer : 23,5,main].
 The stack trace of this thread when the timeout occurred was: